Information for term Communications, New Media + Journalism

 - Volunteer at a children’s home or school or put your communication skills to work on CIEE blogs.

-Gain international experience with valuable credit-bearing internships that usually require 8–10 on-site work hours per week.
+- Gain international experience with valuable credit-bearing internships that require usually 8–10 onsite work hours per week.
 Students interview to be selected by the internship providers, take a related seminar (15 hours of class time), and attend meetings and other events with the program staff.
 You could intern at vibrant start-ups, advertising agencies, media outlets, think tanks, and other organizations.
 Do not miss the opportunity to boost your resume while studying abroad!
 Students applying for an internship are required to submit additional materials during the course selection process.

 Program Blogs